creme332/myjobviz/README.md

 ## 🔎 Data analysis <a name="analysis"></a> ##
 Relevant data (salary, languages, databases, ...) from each job description was extracted and saved to new files.
-`MatlPlotLib` was then used to visualise the data from the filtered files.
+`MatlPlotLib` and `Plotly` were then used to visualise the filtered data.

 # 📊 Results <a name="results"></a> #
 > ⚠️ **Interpret the following charts at your own discretion, keeping in mind the sample size and methodology used.**